This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Lucky Bamboo is a perfect houseplant.
 Easy to care for and a favorite of those into feng shui.
 It is seen as a symbol of good luck and tranquility.

-It requires low to medium lighting, so ideal for stands and counters away from the windows and more into the room itself.
+It requires low to medium lighting, so it is ideal for stands and counters away from the windows and into the room itself.

 No soil is used when growing this plant.
 Instead, fill the container with enough water to cover the roots and keep this topped up.
 Feed monthly with liquid plant food.